 We do not release menus in advance.
-We often harvest produce the same day as your dinner.
+We often harvest produce from our fields the same day as your dinner.

 Yes, unless you have reserved all the seats.